scrapbird/scrapbird.github.io/about.md

 permalink: /about/
 ---

-I am a computer programmer and computer science student living in New Zealand.
+My name is Brenton Morris, I am a computer programmer and computer science student living in New Zealand.

 ### More Information